"Getting the software available to all has democratised the platform."

 – Carl Attrill, Facebook, 18 April 2017

 Mosaic graphics are a distinctive artefact of the technology.
-All possible pixel combinations occupy just 64 mosaic characters.
+All the 'sixel' combinations occupy just 64 mosaic characters.
 This allows capital letters to remain available in graphics mode – convenient for things like weather maps.
 Six pixels per mosaic doesn't divide evenly, however, so the top and bottom pairs are more rectangular than middle duo.
-This uneven cadence gives teletext a look found nowhere else.
+This uneven cadence is more or less unique to teletext.

 There's also 3-bit colour: teletext's palette of black, white, red, yellow, blue, green, cyan and magenta.
-The red, green and blue components of those eight colours are either at full extent or absent.
-Notably, this excludes the colour orange, which contains full red but only half-intensity yellow.
+The red, green and blue components of those eight colours are either full on or absent.
+Notably this excludes orange, which is a mix of 100% red with half-intensity green.

 Orange: Teletext's Forbidden Fruit